nuodb/nuodb-helm-charts/stable/README.md

 1. **[Getting Started with Helm][4]** covers how to install and configure Helm on a client host.
 It will walk you through deploying a canary application to make sure Helm is properly configured.
 2. **[Deploying NuoDB using Helm Charts][5]** covers how to configure hosts to permit running NuoDB, and covers deploying your first NuoDB database using the provided Helm charts.

-Bear in mind there are sub-charts in subdirectories included in this distribution.
+There are sub-charts in subdirectories included in this distribution.
 Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
 Sub-charts pages include instructions for deploying each required NuoDB component.

 ## Getting Started with Helm